 One of the working professional, Sukumar who bagged 99.3 percentile proved that no barrier can stop one achieve a dream in this regard he shares that,’ My idea was to have some work experience to improve my skills and chances of getting into Top tier B-Schools, as I secured placement in a company I wanted to work in.
 So, I planned to use this year to get some calls and have some Interview experience so that I would know the areas where I have to work on.
-My preparation strategy was, I took TIME test series and came to know which questions I can do and which questions I should leave rather than preparing for the content because time available for my preparation was limited.’
+My preparation strategy was, I took TIME test series and came to know which questions I can do and which questions I should leave rather than preparing for the content because the time available for my preparation was limited.’

-Another CAT topper focused on clearing concepts before taking the next step of preparation, Ronit Baerjea, who takes immense pleasure in watching sitcoms and poetry states that, “My journey started with joining a couple of the most prominent Facebook groups (such as iQuanta, ElitesGrid and Quantifiers), in September 2018, and going through all the questions and solutions posted by previous year's aspirants.
-I spent a lot of time analysing the shortcuts mentioned, and rigorously dissecting their mathematical robustness.
+Another CAT topper focused on clearing concepts before taking the next step of preparation, Ronit Baerjea, who takes immense pleasure in watching sitcoms and poetry states that, “My journey started with joining a couple of the most prominent Facebook groups (such as iQuanta, ElitesGrid, and Quantifiers), in September 2018, and going through all the questions and solutions posted by previous year's aspirants.
+I spent a lot of time analyzing the shortcuts mentioned and rigorously dissecting their mathematical robustness.
 The 2-3 months I spent re-introducing myself to mathematical concepts untouched since my JEE days were crucial to my eventual confidence and consistency in this particular section.”

 How CAT Topper’s Tackled Their Weak and Strong Areas?

 To tackle his weak area, he shares that, “I knew I wasn't good at VARC.
 So in the first few CAT mock tests, I tried to understand the questions I could solve correctly in the section.
-This is where analysing the mocks comes to the rescue.
-Once I understood that I wasn't comfortable with inference based questions and para jumbles, I started practising more RCs and more para jumbles daily.
+This is where analyzing the mocks comes to the rescue.
+Once I understood that I wasn't comfortable with inference-based questions and para jumbles, I started practicing more RCs and more para jumbles daily.
 Also, I started reading an article or two daily for one month to increase my reading speed.”

-Another topper, Lakshay Kumar who thought QA to be his weak point, scored 00.7 percentile.
+Another topper, Lakshay Kumar who thought QA to be his weak point, scored the 99.7 percentile.
 To tackle his weak area he states, “For the weak area, there was no synonym to hard work there.
 If practicing 2-3 hours didn't cut it then I worked 4-5 hours on that section.
 Geometry as a whole is a very wide topic and I always had the fear that there were a lot of concepts that I had not prepared.
 To counter that, I carefully understood the pattern and extent of the topic and prepared accordingly.”

 How Toppers Managed Time on D-Day?

-With sectional time limit of 40 minutes for each section, it is a challenge to solve all the questions in a stipulated time period, wherein no balanced time from previous section can be taken forward.
+With a sectional time limit of 40 minutes for each section, it is a challenge to solve all the questions in a stipulated time period, wherein no balanced time from the previous section can be taken forward.
 Such was the challenge for toppers and thus succeeded by showcasing their management skills by planning a strategy to attempt questions from each section.
 Such was a topper Lakshay Kumar who says, “For Reading Comprehension, I made sure that I completed it in the first 40 minutes (skipping any difficult questions) and then gave 20 minutes for the Verbal ability section.

 What did Toppers prefer: Self Study or Coaching Institutes?

 Somansh Chordia who scored 100 percentile shares how he decided to prepare, “I had joined TIME.
 With so much content and guidance available online and CAT being a relatively easy exam in terms of the syllabus, I wouldn’t say coaching is necessary but it certainly saves a lot of time as the experienced faculties help you find out the common approaches taken by students so that you can easily discover what suits you the best.
 Other than this, what coaching institutes primarily offer is a competitive atmosphere that is necessary to remain motivated to push our limits.
 But how important this again depends on the individual and if there are friends around you going through the same process, this might not be necessary.”

 Importance of Mock Tests for Toppers

-Mock tests are the trial exams which help you have the same exam environment and prepare you for the D-day.
+Mock tests are the trial exams that help you have the same exam environment and prepare you for D-day.
 Without taking the mock test one often stays in anxiety and as the question paper appears things are forgotten in a flash.
-To reduce such mishappenings and keep you motivated, mock tests help you analyse the difficulty level of the question paper and prepare you as per the exam pattern of CAT.
+To reduce such mishappenings and keep you motivated, mock tests help you analyze the difficulty level of the question paper and prepare you as per the exam pattern of CAT.